 There is a wide range of cash ISAs to choose from, including fixed-rate bonds, regular savers and easy-access accounts.
 The main advantage is that tax savings can be significant with ISAs, especially for those who build up large holdings over several years.
 This can be particularly valuable for those who pay higher rates of tax.

 The current set-up isn’t as flexible as it could be either.
-For example, you can transfer cash ISAs into stocks-and-shares ISAs, but not the reverse.
-Finally, money withdrawn from an ISA can’t later be paid back into it – once it’s withdrawn, it’s withdrawn for good.
+For example, you can transfer cash ISAs into stocks-and-shares ISAs, but not always the reverse.
+Each provider has its own limitations and rules surrounding transfers.

 Use an online comparison site to find the best and latest deals – interest rates change each year and new products are launched all the time.
 Remember to review your ISA portfolio regularly too if you have several years worth of subscriptions, as the subsequent interest rate after the initial first-year promotional rate can be decidedly lower.

-It can also be worth seeing professional help from a financial adviser with regards to your long-term planning goals and objectives and to understand whether a wholly cash ISA is right for you or a mix of cash and stocks and shares.
+It can also be worth seeing professional help from a financial adviser with regards to your long-term planning goals and objectives and to understand whether a wholly cash ISA is right for you.

 ISAs are a very useful savings product for those who wish to enjoy tax-free savings, especially for those who wish to avoid tax while saving and investing.